top of page

 Your Nervous System Is Like a River

 Imagine your nervous system as a river.
-When the water is flowing smoothly, you’re within your window of tolerance.
-The range where your body and mind can handle life’s challenges without getting swept away.
+When the water flows smoothly, you’re within your window of tolerance.
+This is the range where your body and mind can handle life’s challenges without getting swept away.
 Inside this “window,” you can think clearly, feel your emotions, and stay connected to yourself and others.
-But when stress or past trauma pushes you beyond what feels manageable, that river can either overflow or freeze:

-Flooded River (Hyperarousal): Your body kicks into overdrive.
+• Flooded River (Hyperarousal): Your body kicks into overdrive.
 You might feel anxious, restless, irritable, panicky, or on edge, like you need to do something right now to feel safe.
 Your heart races, muscles tighten, and your thoughts may spin.
 This is your body’s fight or flight system trying to protect you.

-Frozen River (Hypoarousal): When stress becomes too overwhelming for too long, your body can shut down instead.
+• Frozen River (Hypoarousal): When stress becomes too overwhelming for too long, your body can shut down instead.
 You might feel numb, disconnected, exhausted, or spaced out, like you’re watching life happen from a distance.
 This is the freeze or shutdown response, another form of protection.

 Neither of these states means something is “wrong” with you.
 They’re survival patterns your nervous system learned long ago.
 Therapy and self-awareness can help you gently widen your window, so the river flows more freely, even when life feels turbulent.